 This is the most challenging week of the program.
 We’ve been cultivating all those healthy lifestyle habits, so that you can fall back on them this week, when you’ll need them the most.
 We bump everything up a notch this week as a final push.
 Next week will be relatively easy, just riding it out and saving energy for the final race day.
 So this will be our final week of development.

 It’s time to double down on key lifestyle goals.
 With more calories burned each week, you might get to eat more—but don’t fall into the “runner’s reward” trap.
 It’s just as important as ever to stay moderate and healthy.
 Also be absolutely sure you’re taking your down time, cross-training, and rest day seriously and use them to balance out the “damage” done on run days.
 It’s critical to max out on sleep, and reduce alcohol and TV to bare minimum.

-You’re using your muscles a lot now, which means they’re going to be tired and hungry, and might want to curl up in a little ball and quit.
+You’re using your muscles a lot now, which means they’re going to be tired and hungry and might want to curl up in a little ball and quit.
 Be sure you’re fueling, replenishing, getting enough protein, and also keeping them active.
-They’re going to want to freeze up every time you sit down for more than like 2 minutes.
+They might want to freeze up every time you sit down for an extended period of time.
 So stand and stretch as often as possible.
-A quick squat, stretch, or lunge can do wonders, especially this week.
+A quick squat, stretch, or lunge can do wonders--especially this week.

 This week you’ve got hills, intervals, and a long run—and for each, we stack on the miles.
 Now is when those days of hills, speed, distance, and base‐building come in to help you make it through.
 Take your easy runs extra easy, so you can go hard on your hard runs.
 The more you mix up the pace, the better.
 But also don’t forget form.
 Focusing on form this week will help you perform and is a good way to avoid injury as more stress is piled into the system.